waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Test 1 (Left Statue @ 3,15):** Interacting with the statue only displayed the gym name.
     *   **Test 2 (Right Statue @ 6,15):** Interacting with the statue also only displayed the gym name.
     *   **Conclusion:** The statues are not switches.
 This hypothesis is fully invalid.
-*   **Hypothesis 3 (Agent Advice - INVALIDATED):** The `gym_puzzle_advisor` repeatedly suggested battling Black Belt Yoshi at (3, 12) and then moving to an impassable tile at (1, 8).
+*   **Hypothesis 3 (Agent Advice - REPEATEDLY INVALIDATED):** The `gym_puzzle_advisor`, even after multiple refinements, has repeatedly suggested battling Black Belt Yoshi at (3, 12) or moving to an impassable tile like (1, 8).
-    *   **Test 1 & 2:** Interacting with Yoshi only resulted in dialogue, with no battle initiated.
-This was tested before and after moving on the side paths.
-    *   **Test 3:** The agent recommended a path into a wall.
+    *   **Tests:** Multiple attempts to interact with Yoshi have only resulted in dialogue, with no battle initiated, regardless of player position or recent movement.
+The agent also recommended moving into a wall.
-    *   **Conclusion:** The agent's logic is flawed for this dynamic puzzle.
-It cannot be relied upon for this gym.
-My own manual exploration based on the 'side path' hypothesis is the only strategy that has produced observable changes in the gym.
+    *   **Conclusion:** The agent, in its current state, is unable to comprehend the dynamic, movement-based nature of this puzzle.
+Its recommendations to battle or move to specific tiles have been consistently wrong.
+It must be refined further or its advice must be treated with extreme caution.
-*   **New Hypothesis (Eastern Path):** The western path is a dead end.
-The solution must involve exploring the eastern side path.
+*   **New Hypothesis (Eastern Path):** The western path is a confirmed dead end.
+The solution must involve exploring the eastern side path, which remains untouched.
-*   **Hypothesis 3 (Agent Advice - INVALIDATED):** The `gym_puzzle_advisor` repeatedly suggested battling Black Belt Yoshi at (3, 12).
-    *   **Test 1 & 2:** Interacting with Yoshi only resulted in dialogue, with no battle initiated.
-This was tested before and after moving on the side paths.
-    *   **Conclusion:** The agent's logic is flawed for this dynamic puzzle.
-It cannot be relied upon for this gym.
-My own manual exploration based on the 'side path' hypothesis is the only strategy that has produced observable changes in the gym.
 ### Future Plans & Untested Theories
 *   **Tool Idea (`gym_state_tester`):** Create a tool that takes a sequence of moves as input and executes them, reporting back if any map objects appear, disappear, or move.
 This would automate testing the side paths.
 *   **Alternative Puzzle Hypothesis 1 (Step Count):** The puzzle might trigger based on the total number of steps taken, not location. **Test:** Walk back and forth on a non-side-path tile (e.g., at the entrance) for 50 steps and observe for changes.